fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.DataLakeStore/v3.4.0/Set-AzureRmDataLakeStoreItemPermission.md

 ```

 ### -Permission
-The permissions to set for the file or folder, expressed as an octal (e.g.
+Specifies the permissions to set for the file or folder, expressed as an octal.
-'777')

 ```yaml
 Type: Int32